nlmanama/Book-Manager-Project/README.md

 - As a user, I want to be able to search books by filtering my library with which tags I want to include
 - As a user, I want to have the option to save my library to a file
 - As a user, I want to have the option to load my library from a file

+#### Credit
+Classes, methods, and tests relating to data persistence, specifically working with the JSON library is based off of the example JsonSerializationDemo project.